| Introduction The HyVac 2-14 vacuum pumps are basic oil sealed rotary vane

 the pump is shiny from the oil.
 Also running the pump for a period of time on top of a

+sheet of newspaper can pinpoint a leak.
 The second most common location is from the pumps exhaust port.
 If the pump is

 operated at high pressures less than 28" of mercury vacuum, then high gas flows